 The College post office is open Monday through Friday, 8:00 a.m. to 3:00 p.m. (with limited services available from 3:30 p.m. to 6:00 p.m. when classes are in session).
 All full-time students are assigned a campus mailbox.
 Resident students have a mailbox in their residence halls.
-Alumni Hall, Flood Hall, King's on the Square and O'Hara Hall resident mailboxes are located on the lower level of each building.
+Alumni Hall, Flood Hall, Richard Abbas Alley Center for Health Sciences and O'Hara Hall resident mailboxes are located on the lower level of each building.
 Off-campus and commuter students have a mailbox in the main level of the Sheehy-Farmer Campus Center.